ConservationInternational/trends.earth/docs/source/for_developers/development.rst

 language code is added as a suffix to the file name.
 This is necessary to provide localized labels in the attribute forms.
-When creation of the vector layer is requested QGIS will look for the template file taking QGIS locale into accont, as a fall-back option English version of the template file is used.
+When creation of the vector layer is requested QGIS will look for the template file taking QGIS locale into account, as a fall-back option English version of the template file is used.

 To change schema of the layer it is necessary to change corresponding template files in the ``data/error_recode`` folder of the plugin installation directory.
-Also template file contains a buil-in default styling and attribute form configuration which will be automatically applied to the layer when loading into QGIS.
+Also template file contains a built-in default styling and attribute form configuration which will be automatically applied to the layer when loading into QGIS.